-Planting on Structures anting on st ended as m sizes: appropriately to the site conditions and context.
+Planting on Structures anting on st ended as m sizes: • appropriately to the site conditions and context.
 It is considered that further amendments to the landscape plan incorporating public domain treatments will result in an even better outcome, and therefore Council's Landscape Officer has required that the plans be further detailed prior to the issuance of a Construction Certificate.
-Plant type Definition Soil Volume Soil Depth Soil Area Large Trees 12-18m high, up to 16m crown spread at maturity 150m 3 1,200mm 10m x 10m or equivalent Medium Trees 35m 3 1,000mm 6m x 6m or equivalent Small trees 6-8m high, up to 4m crown spread at maturity 9m 3 800mm 3.5m x 3.5m or equivalent Shrubs 500- 600mm Ground Cover Turf 300- 450mm 200mm Universal Design Do at least 20% of the enertments in the Consistent Do at least 20% of the apartments in the development incorporate the Livable Housing Guideline's silver level universal design features Adaptable Reuse New additions to existing buildings are contemporary and complementary and enhance N/A The development does not an area's identity and sense of place. comprise of adaptive reuse, and the existing structure on site is not appropriate for such.
+Plant type Definition Soil Volume Soil Depth Soil Area Large Trees 12-18m high, up to 16m crown spread at maturity 150m 3 1,200mm 10m x 10m or equivalent Medium Trees 8-12m high, up to 8m crown spread at maturity 35m 3 1,000mm 6m x 6m or equivalent Small trees 6-8m high, up to 4m crown spread at maturity 9m 3 800mm 3.5m x 3.5m or equivalent Shrubs 500- 600mm Ground Cover Turf 300- 450mm 200mm Universal Design Do at least 20% of the apartments in the development incorporate the Livable Housing Guideline's silver level universal design features Consistent Adaptable Reuse New additions to existing buildings are contemporary and complementary and enhance N/A The development does not an area's identity and sense of place. comprise of adaptive reuse, and the existing structure on site is not appropriate for such.
 Mixed Use Can the development be accessed through public transport and does it positively contribute to the public domain?
 Non-residential uses should be located on lower levels of buildings in areas where residential use may not be appropriate or desirable.
 Consistent The site is within the village centre and is accessible via public transport.
 It is considered the density and mix of the building is appropriate for its location and positively contributes to the wider public domain.
 Awnings and Signage Locate awnings along streets with high pedestrian activity, active frontages and over building entries.
 Awnings are to complement the building design and contribute to the identity of the development.
 Signage must respond to the existing streetscape character and context.
-Consistent Appropriate awnings are provided at ground level to complement to architecture of the building and to improve amenity for users of the ground floor retail space.
-No signage is proposed or approved under this consent.
-Performance · Energy Efficiency Have the requirements in the BASIX certificate been shown in the submitted plans?
+Performance Energy Efficiency Have the requirements in the BASIX certificate been shown in the submitted plans?
 Consistent Water Management and Conservation Has water management taken into account all the water measures including water infiltration, potable water, rainwater, wastewater, stormwater and groundwater?
 Consistent Waste Management Has a waste management plan been submitted as part of the development application demonstrating safe and convenient collection and storage of waste and recycling?
 Building Maintenance Does the development incorporate a design and material selection that ensures the longevity and sustainability of the building?
 Consistent